 Residential treatment is a chance for you to essentially hit the reset button on your thoughts and actions.
 With the help of knowledgeable professionals and like-minded peers, you can begin the process of self-discovery.
-Also, trained experts can help you manage your withdrawal symptoms or any underlying mental health problems that could contribute to your drug or alcohol use.

-Is Inpatient Drug Rehab Right for Me?
+Is Inpatient Rehab Right for Me?

-How do you know if inpatient drug rehab is right for you or your loved one?
+How do you know if inpatient alcohol/drug rehab is right for you or your loved one?
 In many cases, you can talk to a specially trained intake counselor before deciding on any program.
 The counselor will take the time to listen to your story, struggles, and goals for treatment without judging or lecturing you.

 During a routine assessment, you may find that some situations make inpatient rehab an excellent option.
 These can include:

-- Severe drug or alcohol use: If you abuse drugs or alcohol for a long time or use them excessively, even to the point where your life may be in immediate danger, rehab can help manage the taxing withdrawal symptoms.
+- Severe drug or alcohol use: If you use drugs or alcohol for a long time or use them excessively, even to the point where your life may be in immediate danger, rehab can help manage the taxing withdrawal symptoms.
 It can also be a fine place to start the process of positive change.

-- Chaotic home life: Living with other drugs or alcohol users or having an unstable home environment can sabotage your treatment.
+- Chaotic home life: Living with other drug or alcohol users or having an unstable home environment can sabotage your treatment.
 Time away can help you regroup and refocus your attention on living a better life.

 - Not responding to lower levels of care: If you attempt outpatient or intensive outpatient programs but find it difficult to maintain sobriety while at home, rehab can give you the added support you need to find success.

-- Recently out of a detox program: For some, especially chronic alcohol or opiate users, the medically managed detox is the first crucial step of care.
+- Recently out of a detox program: For some, especially chronic alcohol or opiate users, the medically-managed detox is the first crucial step of care.
 Once the drug leaves your system, however, the real work begins.
 For example, alcohol rehab can help you discover the reasons alcohol took over your life and take steps to change these root causes.

 - First-time treatment: Once you decide to seek treatment, you will want every tool available to make it successful.
 This type of drug rehab offers around-the-clock support to help change your life and prevent relapse.

-- Change of scenery: Sometimes taking a break from the stressful life that has led to your addiction is enough to jump start your desire to rejuvenate your life.
+- Change of scenery: Sometimes taking a break from the stressful life that has led to your addiction is enough to jump-start your desire to rejuvenate your life.